hagege/add_infos_to_tec/versionierung/add_infos_to_the_events_calendar/readme.txt

 == Changelog ==
 = [1.4] 2020-02-15 =
-* Added: If using Classic Editor or Classic Block (Block Editor): After clicking on Icon "Add infos to the events calendar" it is possible to choose a category from the select box.
+* Added feature: If using Classic Editor or Classic Block (Block Editor): After clicking on Icon "Add infos to the events calendar" it is possible to choose a category from the select box.
 Thanks to Adrian Lambertz from https://pixelbar.be for his great help implementing this option.
-* Added: in settings: Now you can choose whether the categories should be sorted by frequency (default: frequently selected categories first) or by category name.
+* Added feature: Settings: Now you can choose whether the categories should be sorted by frequency (default: frequently selected categories first) or by category name.
-* Added: Even if TEC is not installed, this plugin can be used without problems.
+* Added: Even if The Events Calendar or any other event plugin is not installed, this plugin can be used without problems.
 Now only the options that are necessary in this case are shown.
 * Updated translations

 = [1.3] 2019-05-30 =